crystallabs/event_handler/README.md

 ### Channels

-Emitted events can be sent through channels.
+Emitted events can also be sent through Channels.
+EventHandler comes with convenience classes and functions for this purpose:

 Channels can be created with Channel(T) or an aliased type: